1Bitsy/1bitsy-locm3-template/src/README.md

 # README

-This is the smallest-possible example program using libopencm3.
+This is a small program for the 1bitsy using libopencm3.

-It's intended for the ST STM32F4DISCOVERY eval board.
-It should blink the LEDs on the board.
+It's intended for the 1Bitsy dev board.
+It should blink the LED on the board.

 ## Board connections